 By Dr. Nicole Sundene

-PCOS is highly common among women of childbearing years, such as between 15 to 44 yrs. of age.
-According to the Centre for disease control and prevention (CDC), PCOS is affecting 6% to 12% of US women aged between 15–49 years.
-Also, a research study estimated the worldwide prevalence between 6% and 26%.
-Women with a family history of PCOS or who have obesity are at high risk of developing PCOS.
+PCOS is common among women of childbearing years, between 15 to 44 years of age.
+PCOS is affecting 6% to 12% of US women aged between 15–49 years.
+A research study estimated the worldwide prevalence of PCOS between 6% and 26%.
+Women with a family history of PCOS or who have diabetes, insulin resistance, or obesity are at higher risk of developing PCOS.
 [1, 2]

 Symptoms of PCOS